adrita612/YOLO-Advanced-Object-Detection-Model/README.md

 # YOLO-Advanced-Object-Detection-Model
-You Only Look For Once is an interative model that uses deep learning features to detect objects, a vital simulation used in smart cities
+You Only Look For Once is an interative model that uses deep learning features to detect objects, a vital simulation used in smart cities and various applications.

 ## Overview
-This project implements a YOLOv8-based object detection model trained on the VisDrone dataset.
+This project implements a YOLOv11-based object detection model trained on the VisDrone dataset.
 The goal is to evaluate model performance under different training configurations and understand how factors such as training duration and image resolution impact detection accuracy in dense, real-world environments.

 ---